yoniker/PokerVault/YouTube/The mechanics of poker Yolan Cohen.md

 1. I don't take the right decisions
 2. In the long run my results will suffer - I didn't build the thought process that good results require

+## Advice on translating GTO to the human world
+I want to
+Let's say that I'm in a bluff catching situation.
+My opponent played in a certain way, let's say he 3-bet then 3-barrelled.
+The question I can ask are:
+1. Does his play value in this way sometimes?
+If yes, then my EV cannot be all of the pot.
+2. What will people do on average?
+Let's say there are 10 players, how many will only have bluffs on this spot? how many balanced? how many only value?